 These historic documents were written by Seymore Trammell, Campaign Finance Director and confidant to Governor George Wallace, including memos of then Attorney General John Mitchell and other primary sources.
-Trammell’s manuscript reveals how George Bush Sr. dispatched George W. Bush as an undercover operative to spy on the Wallace campaign.
-References also include the whereabouts of Bush Jr’s., marked by hidden aims during the time he allegedly went AWOL, 1968-72.
+Trammell’s manuscript reveals how the Director of Central Intelligence, George H. W. Bush, dispatched his son, W. Bush, as an undercover operative to spy on the Wallace campaign.
+References also include the whereabouts of Bush Jr. during the time he allegedly went AWOL between 1968-72.

-After his release from Maxwell Air Force Base Federal Prison Camp, Trammell, his son Warren, Nixon’s Attorney General John Mitchell, Wallace and others, were able to piece together the events that led up to the conspiracy and subsequent attempt to assassinate him on October of 1971 in Montgomery, Alabama, and Governor George Wallace on May 15th, 1972 in Laurel, Maryland at his Presidential campaign speech.
+After his release from Maxwell Air Force Base Federal Prison Camp, Trammell, historian Dr. Dan Carter, publishers Simon & Schuster, the IRS, Nixon’s Attorney General John Mitchell, Wallace, just to name few, were able to piece together the events that led up to the conspiracy and subsequent attempt to first assassinate Trammell on October of 1971 in Montgomery, Alabama, and Governor George Wallace on May 15th, 1972 in Laurel, Maryland at his Presidential campaign speech.

 According to the Nixon White House tapes and historical accounts, Nixon was determined not to let Wallace threaten his chances for the Presidential bid.